-Patients will have demonstrated good biological behaviour in order to be considered for liver transplantation.
+Patients' tumours will have demonstrated an indolent course in order to be considered for liver transplantation.
 This will usually mean disease stability for 6 months or more.
 In such cases, and following careful counselling of the patient, the primary will be removed.
 A further 6 months will be needed to allow recovery from pancreatic surgery and to demonstrate lack of local recurrence.
 Patients will then be assessed for liver transplantation.

 Patients with vascular involvement requiring reconstruction will be excluded.
-Radical surgery, including local lymphadenectomy, should be performed to deal with the primary.
+Radical surgery, including local lymphadenectomy, should be performed when resecting the primary.